Classification of knotted tori: Introduction and main results

 For $N=S^q\sqcup S^n$ this construction is made for an arc joining $f(S^n)$ to $g(S^n)$.

-For $m\ge n+2$ the operation $\#$ is well-defined. \footnote{This is proved analogously to the case $X=D^0_+$ of the Standardization Lemma \ref{l:stand}.b below, because the construction of $\#$ has an analogue for isotopy, cf. \S\ref{0progro}.} Clearly, $\#$ is an action.
+For $m\ge n+2$ the operation $\#$ is well-defined, i.e. does not depend on the choice of the arc and of $f,g$ inside their isotopy classes.\footnote{This is proved analogously to the case $X=D^0_+$ of the Standardization Lemma \ref{l:stand}.b below, because the construction of $\#$ has an analogue for isotopy, cf. \S\ref{0progro}.} Clearly, $\#$ is an action.

 Let $E_\#^m(N)$ be the quotient set of $E^m(N)$ by this action and $q_{\#}:E^m(N)\to E^m_\#(N)$ the quotient map.
-A group structure on $E^m_\#(S^p\times S^q)$ is well-defined by $q_{\#}f+q_{\#}f':=q_{\#}(f+f')$, $f,f'\in E^m(S^p\times S^q)$, because $(f\#g)+f'=f+(f'\#g)=(f+fТ)\#g$ by definition of `$+$' in \S\ref{0stand}.
+A group structure on $E^m_\#(S^p\times S^q)$ is well-defined by $q_{\#}f+q_{\#}f':=q_{\#}(f+f')$, $f,f'\in E^m(S^p\times S^q)$, because $(f\#g)+f'=f+(f'\#g)=(f+f’)\#g$ by definition of `$+$' in \S\ref{0stand}.

-The following result reduces description of $E^m(S^p\times S^q)$ to description of $E^m(S^{p+q})$ and of $E^m_\#(S^p\times S^q)$, cf. \cite{Sc71}, \cite[end of \S1]{CS11}.
+The following result reduces description of $E^m(S^p\times S^q)$ to description of $E^m(S^{p+q})$ and of $E^m_\#(S^p\times S^q)$, cf. \cite{Sc71}, \cite[end of \S1]{CS08}.